 Life Teen strengthens our teens' Catholic identity, while rooting them firmly in Christ and in His Church.

 College Life is a simple online series-based solution to the problem of keeping students connected to their Catholic faith in college.

-The first-ever Steubenville NorCal will take place in San Mateo, CA on July 27-29, 2018.
+Our second Steubenville NorCal will take place in San Mateo, CA on July 27-29, 2018.
 We have a great lineup of speakers including Chris Mueller, Fr.
 John Burns, Noelle Garcia, Joel Stepanek and Paul Kim with worship being led by Ike Ndolo.
 You can find out more information about the conference here.

 We are planning for over 2,000 participants this year.
 As you can imagine, an event of this size is no small undertaking.
 In fact, we will need over 100 volunteers to help make this year’s conference a success.

 Volunteers do not need to pay, yet lodging is not provided.
 You may commute or stay in a nearby hotel.
 Please make arrangements for yourself regarding lodging.
 We have contracted with a number of nearby hotels to offer a reduced conference rate.
 A list of hotels can be found here.